UPDATED 12/3/2024

 Arm yourself with resources for expanding cannabis rights in your community!

-The battleground for cannabis rights has often shifted to the local level, where many of California’s cities and counties are passing ordinances restricting marijuana businesses, cultivation rights, and more.
+The battleground for cannabis rights has often shifted to the local level, where many of California’s cities and counties are passing ordinances restricting marijuana businesses, cannabis lounges, cultivation rights, and more.
 Locals have the right to enact zoning ordinances, and often listen to a few NIMBYs or well-meaning individuals who are fearful of progress, sometimes using tired old rhetoric that doesn’t stand up to science, or reality.
+In addition, well funded anti-tobacco organizations and health departments show up at hearings falsely equating cannabis smoke with tobacco smoke.

 Approximately 75-80% of the 58 counties and 482 cities in California have passed bans on cannabis businesses.
 This means a great many Californians cannot access safe, tested cannabis products from retailers or delivery services, despite state law legalizing both medical and recreational use and sales.
 In many of these places, a majority of residents voted to pass Prop.
 64, and local support can be built to open these stores or at least allow deliveries.